Oh My Food Recipes

 What is dried jujube?

-It is a Chinese date that is used in a lot of Chinese traditional herb tea, soup and cooking.
+It is a Chinese date and often used in Chinese traditional herb tea, soup and cooking.

 dried Chinese jujube red

-How long can I keep Chinese New Year rice cake?
+How long can I keep Chinese New Year rice cakes?

 It can be refrigerated for 3-5 days.
-Or, freeze them for a month.
+Or, freeze them for months.

 If it is from the refrigerator, I normally will slice them and pan fry them.
 Or, steam them for 5-10 mins.
 Some people like to dip the nian gao with eggs and pan fry them.